 Located in Johor Bahru, Menara MSC Cyberport is the first MSC Malaysia Cybercentre in Southern Malaysia with an ISO 9001:2000 certification.
-BTSSB owns 74 units of office properties amounting to approximately 281,188 square feet within the building, which is located at Jalan Bukit Meldrum in Tanjung Puteri, in the heart of Johor Bahru city centre.
+BTSSB owns 72 units of office properties amounting to approximately 278,432 square feet within the building, which is located on Jalan Bukit Meldrum in Tanjung Puteri, in the heart of Johor Bahru city centre.
 It is also located next to the Causeway connecting Malaysia to Singapore and just opposite the Customs, Immigration & Quarantine (CIQ) complex.

-During the financial year under review, the occupancy rate for Menara MSC Cyberport dropped to 42% from 50% in the previous financial year.
+During the financial year under review, the occupancy rate for Menara MSC Cyberport dropped to 40% from 42% reported in the previous financial year.
 The reduction was due to the non-renewal of tenancies upon expiry, as a result of the economic uncertainty caused by the pandemic.